dcSpark/shinkai-apps/README.md

 ### Apps

 - shinkai-visor: Shinkai Visor is a chrome extension to interact with shinkai-node.
-- shinkai-app: Shinkai App is a mobile app to interact with shinkai-node.
 - shinkai-desktop: Shinkai Desktop is a desktop app to interact with shinkai-node.

 ### Libs